Powerful brightening in a lightweight serum—store sealed and away from heat and light to preserve potency.

 Mad Hippie Vitamin C Serum

-- Comfortable for sensitive skin and beginners
+- Good fit for sensitive skin and vitamin C beginners

 - Hydrating feel with minimal stickiness